RafasGit/fintter/README.md

 - 📈 Interactive Financial Dashboard: Visualize and manage finances in realtime
-- 📊 Financial Analytics: Custom data views with various chart options mapping expenditure and income trends and paterns as well as transaction filters by account or date
+- 📊 Financial Analytics: Custom data views with various chart options mapping expenditure and income trends and patterns as well as transaction filters by account or date
 - ➕ Account, categories and transaction creation forms for easily adding and deleting transactions.
 - 🗃️ CSV Transaction Imports: Import transactions from CSV files.
 - 🔐 Authentication provided by Clerk (Core 2): Secure data access.